Colts vs. Texans Week 18 preview: Locking in the top of the 2023 NFL Draft

-As of this writing, the Indianapolis Colts are favored by 2.5 points as they host the Houston Texans in a Week 1 rematch to close out the 2022 regular season for both teams.
+As of this writing, the Indianapolis Colts are favored by 2.5 points on DraftKings Sportsbook as they host the Houston Texans on Sunday in a Week 1 rematch to close out the 2022 regular season for both teams.

 The Texans have been playing better football recently.
 Their pass defense has been stingy this season as the young pieces in the secondary have developed and learned to play together.
 Earlier in the season, this would be the sign that would create some optimism that the season isn’t entirely lost, and perhaps Houston could put together a win-streak.